souhardyobuilds/MAZE_game/README.md

 # MAZE_game

 A fun and interactive maze game where players use a joystick to navigate through a maze displayed on an OLED screen.
-This project is built using an Arduino Uno microcontroller and an OLED display to create a simple yet engaging game.
+This project is built using an Arduino Uno/Nano microcontroller and an OLED display to create a simple yet engaging game.

 About->
-Maze Game is a simple game developed using an Arduino Uno, a Joystick, and an OLED screen.
+Maze Game is a simple game developed using an Arduino Uno/Nano, a Joystick, and an OLED screen.
 The player controls a cursor on the OLED screen using the joystick, attempting to navigate through the maze and reach the goal without hitting the walls.
 The game is fully interactive and provides an immersive way to explore basic game development with embedded systems.

 Components Used->
 This project requires the following components: